Ultrasound Imaging in Syracuse, NY

 What is Ultrasound Imaging?

 Ultrasound imaging, also called sonography, is a method of obtaining diagnostic images from inside the human body through the use of high frequency sound waves.
-Utrasonography is used as a diagnostic tool that can assist doctors with making recommendations for further treatment.
+Utrasonography is used as a diagnostic tool that can assist OBGYNs with making recommendations for further treatment.
+The OBGYNs at CNY Women’s Healthcare offer the latest in ultrasound imaging technology and are dedicated to providing high quality, personalized care to women throughout Syracuse.
+Call (301) 681-3400 to schedule an appointment today!

 What are some common uses of Ultrasound